Eassen496/Casio-Graph-35/README.md

 - Second program is the ENIGMA
 - Third program is a basic program for Getkey function
 - Fourth program is a doc for all programs ( in progress )
+- fifth program is a Christmas tree that can have different size

 # IV) Games
 - First program is an Hanged game ( 2 players )
 - Second program is a Cookie Clicker ( 1 player )
 - Third program is a Word Memory ( 2 players, ask for 7 words )
 - Fourth program is a Space Invader ( 1 player, can choose skin for the spaceship and for the ennemy.
 You can also choose the speed limit for the game )
-- Fifth program is a Pong game ( not finished )
+- Fifth program is a Pong game ( fully functionnal )
-- Sixth program is a Pokemon ( not started yet )
+- Sixth program is a Pokemon ( fully functionnal, but no save )
-- Seventh program is a Civilization ( 1 player )
+- Seventh program is a Civilization ( 1 player, some minor problems )
-- Eighth program is a Trader Simulator ( not started yet )
+- Eighth program is a Tic-Tac-Toe ( finished )

 # V) Animation
 - First program is an wave animation